 The health challenges in border region are mainly related to (1) inequalities in the supply of health services across urban and rural areas, particularly on the Bulgarian side of the border (BG CB area); (2) the quality of health services, (3) shortages of medical professionals - more on the BG CB area.
 The coverage of health services differs significantly on both sides of the border.
-The health infrastructure on the Turkish side has larger capacity than that of its neighbouring area.
-This is best seen through the 'beds per inhabitants' ratio.
-Data for the Bulgarian side of the programme area are below the national average, while the opposite result (above the national average) characterizes the health basis on the Turkish side.
+The health infrastructure on the Turkish side has larger capacity. and this is best seen through the 'beds per inhabitants' ratio.
+Data for the Bulgarian side is below the national average, while the opposite result characterizes the health basis on the Turkish side.
 Diametrically opposed data appear in the supply of healthcare professionals.
-Contrary to the perception that more beds require more health personnel, Turkish part of the border area has below-the-national-average ratio 'inhabitants per physician', while the Bulgarian side on the border enjoys above-the-national-average availability of healthcare professionals.
+Contrary to the perception that more beds require more health personnel, Turkish part of the border area has below-the-national-average ratio 'inhabitants per physician', while the Bulgarian side enjoys above-the-national-average availability of healthcare professionals.
 Reliance on eHealth solutions within the system carries a significant potential for efficiency gains in the system.
-Bulgaria lags behind in this regard according to the 2019 ESPON targeted analysis on e-health9.
-Overall, e-health in Turkey follows slow-pace course of development, although it has already introduced a National Electronic Health Records (EHR) System, while Bulgaria still has not.
+Bulgaria lags behind in this regard according to the 2019 ESPON targeted analysis on e-health[8].Overall, e-health in Türkiye follows slow-pace course of development, although it has already introduced a National Electronic Health Records (EHR) System, while Bulgaria still has not.